Niklus/typescript-demo/readme.md

 [Live Demo](https://niklus.github.io/typescript-demo/)

-Open up devtools then open that tag <typescript></typescript> to see the injected Javascript.
+Open up devtools then open the typescript tag to see the injected Javascript.